tikv/website/content/blog/monthly-july-19.md

 ## This Week in TiDB

-For more detailed and comprehensive information about TiDB and TiKV, we have weekly updates.
+For more rapid and detailed information about TiKV progress, PingCAP publishes weekly updates about TiDB and TiKV.
 The following cover July,

 * [2019-07-08](https://pingcap.com/weekly/2019-07-08-tidb-weekly/)
 * [2019-07-15](https://pingcap.com/weekly/2019-07-15-tidb-weekly/)